Complete List of Transition Words on the ACT and Digital SAT - 2026 Update

 E) Words that emphasize something you just said:

 (ex: Office supply companies are more concerned with appealing to as broad an audience as possible.
-In fact, they seem to think it’s more important to make staplers available in every color than to ensure that the staplers actually hold pages together well!)
+In fact, they seem to think it’s more important to make staplers available in every color than to ensure that the staplers actually write well!)

 In fact,